 I have been taught to look for a ferritin level of 70-150 for best health such as thyroid health, luscious hair growth, energy delivery and more.
-Some women need to have a ferritin at 90 or above to start seeing hair regrowth, to normalize thyroid function, and to really feel better.
+Some women need to have a ferritin level at 90 or above to start seeing hair regrowth, to normalise thyroid function, and to really feel better.

 Other important markers to run on a blood test are :

 Remember I talked about ferritin also being an acute phase reactant, a marker of chronic inflammation - well If you only check ferritin without the above markers then you’re not getting the complete picture.
 If the above markers are elevated with a normal or low ferritin, then “we” need to dig deeper for the cause of inflammation, and supplementing with iron is NOT a good idea.
 Why? - if these three are elevated then your blood and cells are saturated with iron but it isn’t being used properly by your body.
 And excess iron is oxidative/ inflammatory.
 You don’t want to add more iron into a system that is overly saturated.